Average Cost of College: Facts and Statistics

 Source: Peterson’s DataNote Reference [2]

 On average, private for-profit colleges have lower tuition rates.
 However, private nonprofit institutions generally award much higher grants to students.
 These schools are also more likely to award financial aid to students.
-About 82% of students attending private nonprofit schools receive an institutional grant, compared to just 25% of students at private for-profit schools.Note Reference [6]
+Per NCES, about 82% of students attending private nonprofit schools received institutional grants as of 2022, compared to just 25% of students at private for-profit schools.Note Reference [5]

 Cost of Ivy League and Other Elite Colleges in 2023-2024